Florida Documentary Stamp Tax

 Consideration

-The consideration for a transfer is defined in Florida law.
+Florida law gives some examples of consideration.
 Consideration includes, but is not limited to:

 • the discharge of an obligation;